Psychopoulet/split-frames/README.md

 ## Doc

 > Works very well with, for example, [serialport](https://www.npmjs.com/package/serialport) for industrial protocols like Concert
-> /!\ this version only split frames properly, and does not remove start & end tags
+> /!\ this version only split frames properly, and does not remove start & end tags or escape bits anymore.

 ### Methods